donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/collection_manager.md

-# Protocol of collection manager
+# Protocol for collection manager